eabalta/spark_basics/src/main/scala/LowLevel/README.md

 ## Low Level
-This repo contains basic Spark code examples to learn Apache Spark.
+This package contains basic information and code examples about Low Level Spark API.
 The source codes of the following contents are included in this project.
 ### RDD
 1. **WordCount**
    * The simple project which counts the words.